Getting started as an electrician

 If you are considering a future as an electrician our 7 top tips for getting started as a domestic electrician can help.

 - Get qualified – You will require industry recognised qualifications to show that you are competent to undertake electrical installations.
-As a minimum you will need a Level 3 NVQ or VRQ from the awarding bodies City & Guilds or EAL.
+As a minimum, you will need the latest Edition of the Wiring Regulations, an understanding of Part P of the Building Regulations and be able to test and inspect electrical installations.

 - Get tooled up – When you have the necessary qualifications it is important to get the right tools for the job.
 One of the most important pieces of equipment is a multifunction tester.
 We strongly recommend the manufacturer Kewtech as we have found them to be reliable, robust and cost effective.
 As far as hand tools are concerned we would recommend CK Tools as we have found them to be very durable and extremely good value.

-- Get accredited – If you want to sign off your own electrical work that is notifiable under building regulations then you will need to join a government approved Part P scheme provider.
-The best known scheme providers are:
+- Get accredited – If you want to sign off your own electrical work that is notifiable under building regulations then you will need to join a government approved Part P scheme provider, for example NICEIC or NAPIT.

 - Get covered – Make sure that you don’t incur any unwanted costs and insure yourself for Public liability.
 Public liability will insure you against any mistakes that you could make that causes either injury to your customer or damage to a customer’s property.